 We have adopted a Code of Conduct applicable to all of our directors, officers and employees and those of our subsidiaries and a supplemental Code of Ethics for Senior Financial Executives applicable to our Chief Executive Officer, Chief Financial Officer, Controller, Treasurer, and all other employees performing similar functions for us.
 The Code of Conduct and the Code of Ethics for Senior Financial Executives are posted on our website at www.sealedair.com.
-We will post any amendments to the Code of Conduct and the Code of Ethics for Senior Financial Executives on our website any waivers applicable to any of our directors or officers, including the senior financial officers listed above, from provisions of the Code of Conduct or the Code of Ethics for Senior Financial Executives.
+We will post any amendments to the Code of Conduct and the Code of Ethics for Senior Financial Executives on our website.
+We will also post on our website any waivers applicable to any of our directors or officers, including the senior financial officers listed above, from provisions of the Code of Conduct or the Code of Ethics for Senior Financial Executives.